-The redevelopment of this site is to create a more vibrant mixed use complex, containing primarily residential units to complement the existing surrounding low density residential uses.
+WHEREAS, the Louisville Metro Planning Commission finds that the proposed redevelopment of this site is to create a more vibrant mixed use complex, containing primarily residential units to complement the existing surrounding low density residential uses.
 Amenities on the site are proposed to be open to the public, further integrating the development into the community.
-Surrounding property values are anticipated to rise due to the investment in the proposed development, enhancing the neighborhood and surrounding communities.
+Surrounding property values are anticipated to rise due to the investment in the proposed development, enhancing the neighborhood and surrounding communities; and